With diabetes, preparing for any exercise or activity is never as simple as it should be.

 10:45 AM – Blood sugar is 95 mg/dl with some insulin on board.
 Eat a quick sandwich.

 10:50 AM – Refill my Gatorade supply, grab a fresh bottle of test strips, and even a pad of post-it notes to write down blood sugars, and stick it all in my gym bag.
-Feeling very on-top of everything, and impressed with myself for remembering the diabetes stuff, I also grabbed a couple shirts, a big towel, couple small towels, essential undergarments, socks, shoes, insulin pump strap, and stuck that all in my gym bag too.
+Feeling very on-top of everything, and impressed with myself for remembering the diabetes stuff, I also grabbed a couple of shirts, a big towel, couple small towels, essential undergarments, socks, shoes, insulin pump strap, and stuck that all in my gym bag too.

 10:58 AM – tweet this: